furfurylic/chionographis/README.md

 ```
 $ ant
 ```
-and JAR files will be generated in `release/lib` directory.
+and JAR files will be generated in `build` directory.

 If you want API documents, similarly run

 ```
-$ ant doc
+$ ant api-docs
 ```

-and you will get API documents in `release/doc` directory.
+and you will get API documents in `build/doc/api` directory.

 ## Example